MStarmans91/starter-hugo-academic/content/home/experience.md

     date_end: ''
     description: |2-
-        Extending the work of his PhD, Martijn works on generalization of radiomics biomarkers (conventional and deep learnign based) using automated machine learning.
+        Extending the work of his PhD, Martijn works on generalization of radiomics and pathomics biomarkers (conventional and deep learning based) using automated machine learning and meta-learning.
 While working on a wide range of (oncologic) clinical applications, his main interests include soft tissue tumors and liver cancer.
-He is active in various technical and clinical networks, such as EuCanImage, the Sarcoma Artificial Intelligence (SAI) consortium, and the Liver Artificial Intelligence (LAI) consortium
+He is active in various technical and clinical networks, such as EuCanImage, EOSC4Cancer, the Sarcoma Artificial Intelligence (SAI) consortium, and the Liver Artificial Intelligence (LAI) consortium.

+        As of October 2023, Martijn has a permanent position shared between the Departments of Radiology & Nuclear Medicine and Pathology.

         Responsibilities include: